Hello and welcome to the Unitarian Universalist Congregation of the Hudson Valley’s Religious Exploration community! We are happy to have you with us.

 How do these values offer us both challenge and comfort?
 What might it mean to place them at the center of our living and loving?
 What promise do they hold for us individually as well as collectively?
 These are some of questions that will guide and bless our journey in the year ahead.

-Middle and High School teens
+Coming of Age for Middle and High School Teens

 Social Action